nlangford/web-techtest-cra-blog-empty/README.md

 This is an extremely oversimplified blog built using Typescript and bootstrapped using `create-react-app`.
 Well, calling it a blog is pushing it a bit as it's missing the content from the pages!

+Wee note on the TypeScript aspect: `strict` mode is turned off so at any point you wish, feel free to fall back to using JavaScript.

 ## Tasks

 There are two pages that need worked on: